ucotta/BrilliantHTML5Parser/README.md

 ```

-If you want a tabbed result, please, fell free to file a request feature in ISSUES.
+If you'd like to have a tabbed result, please feel free to request this feature in ISSUES.

-## Parse a HTML5 and comment a div
+## Parsing an HTML5 and commenting a div

 ```swift